jefflester/minitrino/readme.md

 ```

 ### Install the Library
 You can install the Minitrino library with the `lib_install` command.
+Note that
+it is best practice to have the library version match the CLI version.
+You can
+check these versions with `minitrino version`.

 ```
 Usage: minitrino lib_install [OPTIONS]